|Duration||3 years, or 4 years if following the BCL (International) or BCL (Clinical)|

 The School of Law operates a summer placement scheme, securing placements and internships for UCC Law students who wish to experience legal practice nationally and/or internationally during their summer holidays.
 This is in addition to the work placement aspect of the BCL (Pathways) and BCL (Law & Irish) degree programmes.

 Skills and Careers Information

-The knowledge and skills acquired by UCC Law graduates equips them for an extensive array of careers, enhances their confidence and ability in the workplace and provides a balanced and varied foundation regardless of career path pursued.
+The knowledge and skills acquired by UCC law graduates equip them for an extensive array of careers, enhances their confidence and ability in the workplace, and provides a balanced and varied foundation regardless of career path pursued.

-The School of Law at UCC places a huge emphasis upon the development of transferable skills through dedicated modules, including legal writing and analysis, research skills and a compulsory moot court module, all of which enhances the presentation and advocacy skills of all law students.
+The School of Law at UCC places a huge emphasis upon the development of transferable skills through dedicated modules, including legal writing and analysis, research skills, and a compulsory moot court module, all of which enhance the presentation and advocacy skills of all law students.

-The comprehensive legal education delivered at UCC and the breadth of study and placement opportunities, uniquely positions UCC law graduates for future study and employment opportunities.
+The comprehensive legal education delivered at UCC and the breadth of study and placement opportunities uniquely position UCC law graduates for future study and employment opportunities.

 Leaving Certificate entry requirements